giacomo-gcad/carbon/ReadMe.md

 ## Computation of carbon pools

 Total Carbon Stock is composed by 5 different 'pools'.
-Two of them (AGB and GSOC) are public global spatial datasets, while while the three remaining pools are derived *in house* as fractions of Above Ground Carbon:
+Two of them (AGB and GSOC) are public global spatial datasets, while the three remaining pools are derived *in house* as fractions of Above Ground Carbon:

 1. [FAO Global Soil Carbon (GSOC), v.
 1.6](http://54.229.242.119/GSOCmap/)